-Students will also be eligible for our Classics trip which tends to run once every two years; in 2016 we explored Rome whilst in 2014 we visited Athens and Delphi in Greece.
+Students will also be eligible for our Classics trip which runs once every two years.
+Previous trips have included exploring Rome and visiting Athens and Delphi in Greece.

 What subjects can I take with Latin and what career could this lead to?